developer-zebra/developer-zebra-site/src/ekd/1-0/guide/usage/index.md

 #### To Save Layout:

-To save the current Layout data, click the “Save Layout” button in the lower-right corner of the main designer screen or the “Save Grid Layout” button in the Layout Properties panel.
+To save the current layout data, click the “Save Layout” button in the lower-right corner of the main designer screen or the “Save Grid Layout” button in the Layout Properties panel.

 #### To Save Project:

-To save the current keyboard Layout project, click the “Save Project” button.
+To save the current keyboard layout project, click the “Save Project” button.
 A dialog appears indicating the location of the saved “`.encrypted`” file.
 Take note of the save directory for later reference.

 #### To Delete a Key:

-1. In the Layout that contains the key to be deleted, **double-click on the the key to be deleted**; the selected key is surrounded by a dotted red line.
+1. In the layout that contains the key to be deleted, **double-click on the the key to be deleted**; the selected key is surrounded by a dotted red line.
 3. **Press the “Delete” key on the host computer’s keyboard**.
 A confirmation dialog appears.
 4. **Click “Yes”** on the confirmation dialog to delete.

 #### To Clear a Layout:
-1. In the Layout to be cleared, **Click the red “Clear Layout” button**.
+1. In the layout to be cleared, **Click the red “Clear Layout” button**.
-3. **Click “Yes”** to confirm the deletion of all Layout elements.
+3. **Click “Yes”** to confirm the deletion of all layout elements.

-> Data for custom Layout(s) and key-value assignment(s) is stored in the keyboard definition file, a single encrypted file on the development host computer.
-To deploy, simply push this file to the desired mobile device(s) and activate custom Layouts through application intents.
+> Data for custom layout(s) and key-value assignment(s) is stored in the keyboard definition file, a single encrypted file on the development host computer.
+To deploy, simply push this file to the desired mobile device(s) and activate custom layouts through application intents.
 Layouts are available immediately upon deployment.<br> **Deployment instructions follow below**.

 -----